Larpoux/tau_doc/pages/etau/README.md

 - Taudio (flutter Sound 10.0)
 - Etau

-This is too much on my shoulders.
+This is too much work on my shoulders.
 We desesperatly need at least one other developer.

 ## Thanks